 The crochet granny square is one of the most iconic motifs in the history of the craft.
 In addition to the original crochet pattern, there are many variations of crochet squares that build off of this design.
 But what can you do with a granny square?
 Plenty!
 The crochet granny square can be used alone or in sets to create everything from bunting to blankets.
+You can change the color layout and create an entirely different project.
 Here are ten of the best ideas for what to make with crochet granny squares.

 01 of 10

 The most common, obvious way that people have used granny squares for decades is to join granny squares together into crochet blankets.
 You can make every square the same, make every square different or mix and match crochet granny squares to create unique afghans.
 If you already have a stack of crochet granny squares, this is the perfect project to use them up.

 You can even just work a single granny square with many rounds into a square blanket.
 Add an amigurumi toy in the middle to make it a baby lovey blanket.
 Or work it so large that it drapes over your bed.
 The options are seemingly endless for making granny square blankets.